 Shortly before we arrive at Vic, we cross a footbridge over the C-25 motorway before continuing through some more farmland.
 On the city’s outskirts, there’s a small park where we cross a medieval stone footbridge called El Pont d’en Bruger, which leads us to the city’s modern suburbs and the Medieval city centre.

-For more information about things to see and do in Vic, check out my Vic travel guide (coming soon).
+For more information about things to see and do in Vic, check out my in-depth Vic travel guide.

 Here’s all the information you need for hiking the Camì Ral from Vic to Olot or vice versa: